Northbound · Group Coaching

 Complete the brief application.
 Describe your child's current math course and what you are hoping Polaris does for them.

 Your child completes a 20-minute diagnostic.
-Joshua reviews the results and schedules a 15-minute live review with you and your child.
+Joshua reviews the results and schedules a 30-minute live call with you and your child — starting with what you're hoping Polaris does for them, then into exactly where they are.
 This determines cohort placement, and it is useful on its own.

 Questions